MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/workflow-bot-in-teams.md

 You can use the `adaptiveCardResponse` property in handler to customize how the bot sends the Adaptive Card to users.
 Following are the three options to customize:

 * The current card replaces the response card where the button is defined for the interactor that triggers the action.
-The users in the conversation can still view the original action card `AdaptiveCardResponse.ReplaceForInteractor`.
-This is the default behavior.
+The users in the conversation can still view the original action card `AdaptiveCardResponse.ReplaceForInteractor` and is the default behavior.

    :::image type="content" source="../../../assets/images/sbs-workflow-bot/replace-for-interactor.gif" alt-text="Grpahical interface that shows how to customize the bot to send adaptive card.":::